-Prerequisites: Incident Response I 50 hours 4.0 Quarter Credits
+Prerequisites: Incident Response I

 CITDE460 - Cybersecurity Capstone

 This course reviews all the content from the programs and prepares the students for a future in cybersecurity.
 It brings together all of the skills and knowledge required to be successful in various cybersecurity positions.